goetzrobin/we-still-alive-netlify/src/pages/index.md

-    I seek solid reasons to better explain the beauty of the every-day unpredictability of life through scientific-related evidence that as well those arise from the studies at Thomas Jefferson University and the African experience in Kikuyu, Kenya.
+    I seek solid reasons to better explain the beauty of the every-day unpredictability of life through scientific-related evidence that as well those arise from the studies at Thomas Jefferson University and the African experience in Kawangware, Kenya.
 As well, this project is a place useful to me to overcome the difficulties of studying material not yet enjoyed at the university level. "
 mission:
   side: Objectives
   heading: We Still Alive is a charity-intended website and foundation that
-    promotes the interest and mission to help the area of Kawangware, Kenya, to get better sanitation – sewers system and toilets – so to shorten the span of common infections, accelerate recovery, prevent early death, and extend this population lifespan.
+    promotes the interest and mission to help the area of Kawangware, Kenya, to get better sanitation – sewers system and toilets – and provide improved water services so to shorten the span of common infections, accelerate recovery, prevent early death, and extend this population lifespan.
   values:
     - image: /img/mm.jpg
       text: "Fund-raising "